-14.0 MINERAL RESOURCE ESTIMATES
+11.0 MINERAL RESOURCE ESTIMATES

 This section describes the updated mineral resource estimate for the Bornite Project.
-Henry Kim, P.Geo., Wood, reviewed and validated the resource model previously prepared and based on that review prepared a revised mineral resource statement.
+Wood's QP reviewed and validated the resource model previously prepared and based on that review prepared a revised mineral resource statement.
+In doing so, Wood's QP interpreted the location, quantity, grade continuity, and other geological characteristics of the mineral resource from specific geological evidence and knowledge, including sampling, Wood's QP used current economic parameters in the initial assessement to demonstrate reasonable prospects of economic extraction.

-14.2 Sample Database and Other Available Data
+11.2 Sample Database and Other Available Data

 Trilogy Metals provided the Bornite database in MicrosoftTM Excel format, exported from the master database (GeoSpark Core Database System).
 The files contain collar, survey, assay, lithology, and specific gravity data, and other geological and geotechnical information.
 The Bornite database comprises a total of 273 diamond drill (core) holes totalling 106,406 m; 203 holes target the Ruby Zone to the west and 58 holes target the South Reef area to the east.
 The remaining 12 holes in the database are exploratory in nature and test for satellite mineralization proximal to the Bornite deposit or represent holes that encountered problems and were therefore abandoned.
 A total of 242 drill holes are used in the mineral resource estimate which contains a total of 39,740 samples that were analyzed for copper content and 34,177 that were analyzed for cobalt content.
 Most holes drilled by Trilogy Metals, plus a few select historical holes drilled by Kennecott, contain additional analyses for elements such as zinc, lead, gold, silver, and cobalt.
-At this time, only copper has established reasoanble prospects for eventual economic extraction.
+At this time, only copper has established reasonable prospects for economic extraction.